-7 The minimum instrumentation for each of the eight panels will be one borehole extensometer installed in the roof at the center of each disposal room.
+14 The minimum instrumentation for each of the eight panels will be one borehole extensometer installed in the roof at the center of each disposal room.
 The roof extensometers will monitor the dilation of the immediate salt roof beam and possible bed separations along clay seams.

-Additional instrumentation will be installed as conditions warrant.
+17 Additional instrumentation will be installed as conditions warrant.

-11 Remote polling of the geomechanical instrumentation will be performed at least once every 12 month.
+Remote polling of the geomechanical instrumentation will be performed at least once every month.
 This frequency may be increased to accommodate any changes that may develop.

-13 The results from the remotely read instrumentation will be evaluated after each scheduled polling.
+20 The results from the remotely read instrumentation will be evaluated after each scheduled polling.
 Documentation of the results will be provided annually in the Geotechnical Analysis Report.

-- Data from remotely read instrumentation will be maintained as part of a geotechnical 16 instrumentation system.
-The instrumentation system provides for data maintenance, retrieval, 17 and presentation.
-The Permittees will retrieve the data from the instrumentation system and 18 verify data accuracy by confirming the measurements were taken in accordance with applicable 19 instructions and equipment calibration is known.
-Next, the Permittees will review the data after 20 each polling to assess the performance of the instrument and of the excavation.
-Anomalous 21 data will be investigated to determine the cause (instrumentation problem, error in recording, 22 changing rock conditions).
-The Permittees will calculate various parameters such as the change 23 between successive readings and deformation rates.
-This assessment will be reported to the 24 Permittees' cognizant ground control engineer and operations personnel.
-The Permittees will 25 investigate unexpected deformation to determine if remediation is needed.
-26 - The stability of an open panel excavation is generally determined by the rock deformation rate.
-27 The excavation may be unstable when there is a continuous increase in the deformation rate 28 that cannot be controlled by the installed support system.
-The Permittees will evaluate the 29 performance of the excavation.
-These evaluations assess the effectiveness of the roof support 30 system and estimate the stand-up time of the excavation.
-If an open panel shows the trend is 31 toward adverse (unstable) conditions, the results will be reported to determine if it is necessary 32 to terminate waste disposal activities in the open panel.
-This report of the trend toward adverse 33 conditions in an open HWDU will also be provided to the Secretary of the NMED within seven 34 (7) calendar days of issuance of the report.
-35 - 36 A2-5b(2)(b) System Experience - Much experience in the use of geomechanical instrumentation was gained as the result of - performance monitoring of Panel 1, which began at the time of completion of the panel - excavation in 1988.
-The monitoring system installed at that time involved simple measurements and observations (e.g., vertical and horizontal convergence rates, and visual inspections).
+Data from remotely read instrumentation will be maintained as part of a geotechnical instrumentation system.
+The instrumentation system provides for data maintenance, retrieval, and presentation.
+The Permittees will retrieve the data from the instrumentation system and verify data accuracy by confirming the measurements were taken in accordance with applicable instructions and equipment calibration is known.
+Next, the Permittees will review the data after each polling to assess the performance of the instrument and of the excavation.
+Anomalous between successive readings and deformation rates.
+This assessment will be reported to the Permittees' cognizant ground control engineer and operations personnel.
+The Permittees will

+29 data will be investigated to determine the cause (instrumentation problem, error in recording,

+30 changing rock conditions).
+The Permittees will calculate various parameters such as the change

+Permittees' cognizant ground control engineer and operations personnel.
+T investigate unexpected deformation to determine if remediation is needed.

+The stability of an open panel excavation is generally determined by the rock deformation rate.

+The excavation may be unstable when there is a continuous increase in the deformation rate that cannot be controlled by the installed support system.
+The Permittees will evaluate the performance of the excavation.
+These evaluations assess the effectiveness of the roof support toward adverse (unstable) conditions, the results will be reported to determine if it is necessary to terminate waste disposal activities in the open panel.
+This report of the trend toward adverse

+38 system and estimate the stand-up time of the excavation.
+If an open panel shows the trend is

+- 3 conditions in an open HWDU will also be provided to the Secretary of the NMED within seven - 4 (7) calendar days of issuance of the report.

+5 A2-5b(2)(b) System Experience

-2 Minimal maintenance of instrumentation is required, and the instrumentation is easily replaced if it malfunctions.
+Much experience in the use of geomechanical instrumentation was gained as the result of 6 performance monitoring of Panel 1, which began at the time of completion of the panel 7 excavation in 1988.
+The monitoring system installed at that time involved simple measurements 8 and observations (e.g., vertical and horizontal convergence rates, and visual inspections).
+9 Minimal maintenance of instrumentation is required, and the instrumentation is easily replaced if 10 it malfunctions.
 Conditions throughout Panel 1 are well known.
-The monitoring program elsewhere in the underground.
-Panel 1 performance is characterized by the following:
+The monitoring program 11 continues to provide data to compare the performance of Panel 1 with that established 12 elsewhere in the underground.
+Panel 1 performance is characterized by the following: 13

-4 continues to provide data to compare the performance of Panel 1 with that established

 - The development of bed separations and lateral shifts at the interfaces of the salt and the clays underlying the anhydrites "a" and "b." - Room closures.
-A closure due only to the roof movement will be separated from the total closure. - The behavior of the pillars. - Fracture development in the roof and floor. - Distribution of load on the support system.
+A closure due only to the roof movement will be separated from the total closure. - The behavior of the pillars.

+- Fracture development in the roof and floor. - Distribution of load on the support system.

-13 Roof conditions are assessed from observation boreholes and extensometer measurements.
+21 Roof conditions are assessed from observation boreholes and extensometer measurements.